Peace Corps — Make the Most of Your World

 3. Helping promote a better understanding of other peoples on the part of all Americans.

-Indiana University employs a campus-based Peace Corps Recruiter who is responsible for providing advice and insight to those interested in Peace Corps service.
-The Recruiter is your face-to-face resource to learn about opportunities with the Peace Corps, the application process, and what the life of a Peace Corps Volunteer entails.
+Vicki Runion is Indiana University’s current campus-based Peace Corps Recruiter.
+She is responsible for providing advice and insight to those interested in Peace Corps service.
+She is your face-to-face resource to learn about opportunities with the Peace Corps, the application process, and what the life of a Peace Corps Volunteer entails.
 The Peace Corps Recruiter is housed within the Walter Center for Career Achievement in Ernie Pyle Hall.

-As you know, Peace Corps has temporarily suspended international operations.
+Peace Corps has temporarily suspended international operations.
 The timeline for return is currently unclear, as it will depend on a country-by-country assessment.
-To address this uncertainty, we have temporarily shifted to a broader model of choices for applying to Peace Corps service.
-We look forward to returning as soon as conditions permit, and at that time, we will need volunteers.
+We look forward to returning as soon as conditions permit.
+Please know:

-Positions are listed on the Volunteer Openings page with departure dates ranging from late 2021 to early 2022.
-You can apply at any time either to serve where needed most, or to a specific job category in a specific region, such as “English Education Teacher – Africa.”
-Being flexible is essential, and on your application, you are welcome to note any country and job preferences you may have.
-Talk with your recruiter about the details.
+- Positions are listed on www.peacecorps.gov with departure dates in early, mid, and late 2022.
+You can apply at any time either to serve where needed most or to a specific job in a specific country such as “English Education Teacher – Ukraine.”